gigwell/elastica/README.md

 // Prints [{name: 'Alice', count: 100}, {name: 'Bob', count: 200}]
 ```

+aggs.terms('artists', {with: 'range[transactions.revenue sales]'}

 __Dot notation__

-If you have deeply nested single count aggregations, you can use dot notation to access deeply nested chlid values.
+If you have deeply nested single count aggregations, you can use dot notation to access deeply nested child values.

 ```{javascript}
 // Elasticsearch response is: